 The Tiger has a mixture of traits and can be aggressive, courageous, candid and sensitive all at the same time!
 A Chinese symbol of power and often compared with emperors and kings.
 Find the Horse or the Dog for happiness but beware of the mischievous Monkey.

 This painting of Orpheus from the Lady Lever's collection includes tigers in the background.
-It isn't currently on display but visitors may remember seeing it in the main hall recently.
+It isn't currently on display but visitors may remember seeing it in the main hall a few years ago.

 The luckiest of all signs in the Chinese calendar.
 The Rabbit is talented and articulate, affectionate yet shy.
 This clever sign of the Chinese Zodiac seeks peace throughout life.
 The Jade Rabbit is a main character in the story of the Mid-Autumn Moon Festival.
 Compatible with the Sheep or the Pig but the opposite sign to the Chicken.